mcp-shark/mcp-shark/CONTRIBUTING.md

 ## Development Guidelines

-- **Code Style**: Follow the existing code style and use Prettier for formatting
+- **Code Style**: Follow the existing code style and use Biome for formatting
 - **Testing**: Test your changes before submitting
 - **Documentation**: Update documentation for any new features or changes
 - **Performance**: Consider performance implications of your changes